-Once you get a precise idea of your target audience’s segments, you can start implementing solutions.
-However, you typically can’t expect the first version of an upgrade to be the best one.
-More often, you need to try out several options to find an optimal combination.
+Once you get a precise idea of your target audience segmentation, you can start implementing solutions.
+However, you can’t expect the first version of an upgrade to be the best one.
+In most cases, you need to try out several options to find an optimal combination.

-This is done with marketing experiments, which is testing customers’ response to the innovation by checking the conversion.
+This is done with marketing experiments that are testing customers’ response to the innovation by checking the conversion.

 Successful digital companies implement an experiment-based management strategy.
 Whenever a new feature is designed, the team conducts a series of tests to get tangible customer feedback.
-This approach, actually, has an established name: MNG – Change-based management.
+This approach has an established name: MNG – Change-based management.

 MNG is based on 6 key stages